satyensab/GSUHACKATHON-22/README.md

 # HACKGSU 2022

 *Simple Notes/To-Do App.
-First time working with React and using Javascript,CSS, and HTML*
+First time working with React and using Javascript, CSS, and HTML*

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).